 - Check the levels of screen wash and top this up regularly.

 - Clean the headlamps, fog lights, and brake lights regularly.

-- Check the pressure in the tyres on a monthly basis.
-This can be done at many supermarkets or with an air pressure gauge.
+- Check the pressure in the tyres on a monthly basis using an air pressure gauge.

-- Check your spark plugs for any damages and change if needed.
-Damaged sparkplugs can cause breakdowns.
+- Check your spark plugs for any damages and change, if needed.

 Doing these checks on a regular basis is a great way of keeping your vehicle healthy in the long run.